-10.0 Environmental Protection Strategies
+9.0 Environmental Protection Strategies

-Section 58(3)(b) of the IPMR requires that confirmation holders (i.e., PMP holders) must have the following environmental protection strategies and procedures in place prior to pesticide (including wood preservative) use:
+Section 58(3)(b) of the IPMR requires that confirmation holders (i.e., PMP holders) must have the environmental protection strategies and procedures in place prior to pesticide use.
+On-site treatment with wood preservatives is no longer conducted and consequently the corresponding environmental protection strategies are no longer applicable.